microsoft/kiota/docs/extending/models.md

 ## Faceted implementation of oneOf

-oneOf specifies a type exclusion where the response can be of one of the specified child schemas.
-Kiota implements that specification by generating types for all the child schemas and using a union type for languages that support it or a wrapper type with one property per type in the union for languages that do not support union types.
+oneOf specifies a type union (exclusive) where the response can be of one of the specified child schemas.
+Kiota implements that specification by generating types for all the child schemas and using a union type for languages that support it or a wrapper type with one property per type in the union.

 The deserialized result will either be of the one of the types of the union or be of the wrapper type with only one of the properties being non null.